oksana-miazina/hibernate-user-service-hw/README.md

             User login(String email, String password) throws AuthenticationException;

             /**
             * We should register a new user.
-New user entity will contains the email and password
+The new user entity will contain the email and password
             * @param email - user email. should be unique for each user
             * @param password - user password
             * @return new user instance